 Once your workation plans are all in place and your flights booked, there’s nothing else to worry about, right?
 Well, there are still a few things to bear in mind if you want to get the maximum benefit from the experience.

-If you haven’t worked remotely before, it may take a little getting used to at first.
-When I went self-employed and started working from home, it was difficult to find an effective routine and develop good working habits.
+If you haven’t worked remotely from a location away from home before, it may take a little getting used to at first.
+When I went self-employed and fully remote, it was difficult to find an effective routine and develop good working habits.

 Our collection of remote working tips from travel experts includes some brilliant hacks for maximising your productivity while making the most of your leisure time.